Failure Domains

 Domain 6: Efficiency Paradox

 The convergence point where adding coordination infrastructure makes distributed systems more expensive, slower, and more fragile rather than more capable.
-Coordination overhead between agents scales at an exponent of approximately 1.724, meaning costs compound faster than capability.
+In recent multi-agent scaling research, coordination turn count scaled super-linearly with agent count, including a reported exponent of approximately 1.724 under the studied conditions.
+The result supports the broader Efficiency Paradox: coordination infrastructure can consume the gains it was meant to create.
 Organizations discover, after deployment at scale, that the infrastructure built to automate work costs more to operate than the manual processes it replaced.

 Domain 7: Concurrency Control